1. Policy Statement

 - avoid using individual positions, or company resources or time for personal benefit or for the benefit of persons or organisations not connected with the company.

-- ensure that all supplier and tender information relating to tender processes in which Shannon Group is involved is treated in the strictest confidence and disclosure of such information, in particular to another interested party, is strictly prohibited.
+- ensure that all supplier and tender information relating to tender processes in which Shannon Heritage is involved is treated in the strictest confidence and disclosure of such information, in particular to another interested party, is strictly prohibited.

 - not accept any money, significant gifts, material, service or hospitality, which might affect, or could reasonably appear to affect, an individual’s ability to make independent judgments on business transactions, from a customer or supplier.